If you’re in the FinTech space, this article will show you how to generate 10-15 qualified leads per week using nothing but LinkedIn.

 Connection Rate

-Step 4: Once connected, we followed up 3 times and asked for a meeting.
+Step 4: Once connected, we followed up and asked for a meeting.

 Finally, we wrote ultra-personalized messages for each prospect who connected with us.
 It took about 5 – 10 min to research each person so that we could write a message specifically for them.